Spanish protectorate in Morocco: Background

 The key motivation for intervention, although less openly stated, was the belief that Morocco was Spain's last chance to maintain its position in the Concert of Europe, as it was the one area in which it could claim sufficient interest to generate some diplomatic strength with respect to the European powers.
-There was also the widespread belief, in Spain as elsewhere in Europe at the turn of the 20th century, that the possession of colonies increased the prestige of a nation.
-Such beliefs made Spanish politicians more receptive to the adoption of a forward policy in Morocco.
+There was also the then-widespread belief in Europe that colonies increased a nation's prestige.
+Those beliefs encouraged Spanish politicians to adopt a forward policy in Morocco.

 Formation

-In a convention dated 27 June 1900, France and Spain agreed to recognize separate zones of influence in Morocco, but did not specify their boundaries.
+In a convention dated 27 June 1900 (at the same time as Treaty of Paris (1900)), France and Spain agreed to recognize separate zones of influence in Morocco, but did not specify their boundaries.
 In 1902, France offered Spain all of Morocco north of the Sebou River and south of the Sous River, but Spain declined in the belief that such a division would offend Britain.
 The British and French, without any Spanish insistence, acknowledged Spain's right to a zone of influence in Morocco in Article 8 of the Entente cordiale of 8 April 1904:

-What exactly "special consideration" meant was dealt with in the secret third and fourth articles, specifying that Spain would be required to recognise Articles 4 and 7 of the treaty but could decline the "special consideration" if she wished:
+What exactly "special consideration" meant was dealt with in the secret third and fourth articles, specifying that Spain would be required to recognize Articles 4 and 7 of the treaty but could decline the "special consideration" if it wished:

 The British goal in these negotiations with France was to ensure that a weaker power (Spain) held the strategic coast opposite Gibraltar in return for Britain ceding all their influence in Morocco.
 France began negotiating with Spain at once, but the offer of 1902 was no longer on the table.
-Since France had given up her ambitions in Ottoman Libya in a convention with Italy in 1903, she felt entitled to a greater share of Morocco.
+Since France had given up its ambitions in Ottoman Libya in a convention with Italy in 1903, it felt entitled to a greater share of Morocco.
 On 3 October 1904, France and Spain concluded a treaty that defined their precise zones.
 Spain received a zone of influence consisting of a northern strip of territory and a southern strip.
 The northern strip did not reach to the border of French Algeria, nor did it include Tangier, soon to be internationalized.
 The southern strip represented the southernmost part of Morocco as recognized by the European powers: the territory to its south, Saguia el-Hamra, was recognized by France as an exclusively Spanish zone.
-The treaty also recognized the Spanish enclave of Ifni and delimited its borders.
+The treaty also recognized the Spanish exclave of Ifni and delimited its borders.